All Episodes

 This is what you have to understand.

-New Yorker's not trying to pull a move here to get Hillary nominated, and they're not for uh McCain.
+New Yorker's not trying to pull a move here to get Hillary nominated, and they're not for McCain.

 They desperately want Obama to win.

-So, in that sense, why in the world would they run something that's harmful to Obama in their minds?
+So in that sense, why in the world would they run something that's harmful to Obama in their minds?

 They're not trying to harm Obama here.